jhumelsine/jhumelsine.github.io/_posts/2024-09-08-test-concerns.md

 A full regression test of the system could take weeks to complete and evaluate.
 There were usually a substantial number of faults identified.
 Tickets would be created and assigned to developers, and the whole cycle would begin once more.

 I took a year long rotation on the QA team.
 I got a taste of my own medicine.
 I felt the pressure of being the last line of defense before subjecting our customers to the system.
 Development was submitting updates constantly.
 I felt like I could barely keep up with my testing responsibilities.
 Sometimes it felt futile.
-Why devote so much effort to test an update when I knew another one is coming soon?
+Why devote so much effort to test the latest version of the system when I knew another one is coming soon?
 And it was soul crushing toil since we would be running the same manual tests day after day.

 I learned lessons during that year:
-* I never wanted to spend my career on QA.
+* I never wanted to spend my career in QA.
-* I gained more respect for the QA team squeeze they felt as we got closer to the release date.
+* I gained more respect for the squeeze the QA team felt as release date approached.
 * QA can’t find every issue.
 * Manual testing doesn’t scale.

-I consulted more with the requirements author than I did with the developer in an effort to understand what the system should do rather than test what the system actually did.
-This planted the first seed in my mind that testing was about behavior and not implementation.
-It would take years before that seed would bear fruit and fully mature.
+I consulted more with the requirements author during that rotation than I did with the developer.
+I needed  to understand what the system should do rather than test what the development team delivered.
+This planted the first seed in my brain that testing was about behavior and not implementation.
+It would take years before that seed would fully mature and bear fruit in my mind.

 Near the end of my career QA teams started to shrink and even disappear.
 More testing responsibility was placed upon the developer.
 At first, I balked at this, not because it was more work, but because it didn’t make sense to me.
 I already knew that that my implementation worked.
 I needed the testers to confirm that my implementation matched the requirements.
-This was when I still viewed tests are exercising the implementation rather than specifying the behavior.
+This was when I still viewed tests as exercising the implementation rather than specifying the behavior.

 No matter where you try to place them in the software development process, manual tests consume a huge number of resources, and they don’t provide consistent results.

 ## Automated Tests
-As more test responsibility was being shifted to developers, developers had to spend much more time performing their own manual tests or automating tests.
+As more test responsibility was being shifted to developers, developers had to spend much more time performing their own manual tests or spend that time creating automating tests.

 I would argue that taking the time to write the automated test in conjunction with the implementation using TDD and BDD is not a cost, but an investment:
 * Automated tests complete quickly, possibly seconds, whereas manual tests require more time, possibly minutes or hours.